 A great introduction to Snowdonia!
 Our easier walk heads to the mighty Swallow Falls, one of Snowdonia’s ‘must sees’, and at its best in winter.
 Our medium and harder walks ascend Moel Siabod by different routes, a favourite Welsh mountain among walkers.

-Today we’ll build up an appetite for Christmas dinner by exploring the area surrounding Beddgelert.
+Today we’ll build up an appetite for dinner by exploring the area surrounding Beddgelert.
 Our easier and medium options start by the shores of Llyn Dinas and ascend into the Cwm Bychan Valley returning by different routes in the Aberglaslyn Pass.
 Both will have the opportunity to discover the legend of Gelert’s Grave!
 Our harder option heads to the top of Moel Hebog, the enticing mountain guarding Beddgelert.